varkenvarken/pylnlib/README.md

 It holds a reference to a `Scrollkeeper` instance and provides methods to change locomotive speed, direction and functions, throw swithces as well as wait for a sensor to change to a certain state.

-The Throttle class is a utility class that encapsulates control of a single locomotive
+The `Throttle` class is a utility class that encapsulates control of a single locomotive

-It is instantiated by calling a factory function in the Script class.
-Instantiation will also reserve a slot for the locomotive if this present yet and establish control by issueing a null move on that slot.
+It is instantiated by calling a factory function in the `Script` class.
+Instantiation will also reserve a slot for the locomotive if this is not present yet and establish control by issueing a null move on that slot.

 ## The Sensor, Switch and Slot classes